Lung Transplant Evaluation: Required Tests

 An echocardiogram is often combined with Doppler ultrasound to evaluate blood flow across the heart’s valves.

-- sigmoidoscopy — This is a routine outpatient procedure in which the inside of the lower large intestine (called the sigmoid colon) is examined.
+- Sigmoidoscopy or Colonoscopy: This is a routine outpatient procedure in which the inside of the lower large intestine (called the sigmoid colon or a further exam is a colonoscopy) is examined.
 Sigmoidoscopies are commonly used to evaluate bowel disorders, rectal bleeding, or polyps (usually benign growths).

 During your pre-transplant evaluation appointment, the Lung Transplant Team will decide if you will need any additional tests after your appointment.
-Additional tests can be performed at Cleveland Clinic or in your home community.
+Additional tests can be performed at Cleveland Clinic or in your home community depnding on the test.
 Your transplant coordinator will help you make these arrangements.

 What happens after my pre-transplant evaluation?